AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootProgFlyway/README.md

 **Note:** For production don't rely on `hibernate.ddl-auto` to create your schema.
 Remove (disable) `hibernate.ddl-auto` or set it to `validate` and rely on Flyway or Liquibase.

-**Description:** This application is a kickoff for setting Flyway and `DataSource` programmatically.
+**Description:** This application is a kickoff for setting Flyway and MySQL `DataSource` programmatically.

 **Key points:**\
      - for Maven, in `pom.xml`, add the Flyway dependency\